onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

-#### 2. Install CORS package and regenerate requirements.txt
+#### 2. Install CORS Package and Regenerate requirements.txt

-CORS (Cross-Origin Resource Sharing) is a security feature in web browsers that controls how resources (like font, APIs, or data) can be accessed from a different domain that the one that served the web page.
+CORS (Cross-Origin Resource Sharing) is a security feature in web browsers that controls how resources (like fonts, APIs, or data) can be accessed from a different domain than the one that served the web page.
 By default, browsers follow the Same-Origin Policy (SOP), which blocks JavaScript from sending requests to a different domain.
 CORS relaxes this policy safely by allowing controlled cross-origin requests.
-If a front-end app tries to fetch data from an API with a different domain, the browser blocks the request unless the API explicitly allows it via CORS headers.
+If a frontend app tries to fetch data from an API on a different domain, the browser blocks the request unless the API explicitly allows it via CORS headers.
 A server can enable CORS from all origins:

     http